Fredrik1ST/TTK4155-ping-pong-machine/README.md

 Notice the three "standalone" bits in the binary addresses.
 Since they form a unique pattern for each component, we can connect the address pins on the ATmega162 to NAND gates to create an address decoder.

 The address decoder sends a signal to the components' "chip select" pins whenever we read or write to their addresses.
 This makes the component only listen to the Write / Read control strobe when the signal is meant for them.

+## Lab 3 - A/D converting and joystick inputs
+Our controller has a joystick consisting of two variable resistors (potmeter).
+To read their position a [MAX156 analog-to-digital-converter (ADC)](https://www.analog.com/media/en/technical-documentation/data-sheets/MAX155-MAX156.pdf) is used.

+The MAX156 converts input voltages into 8-bit numbers every time the write strobe signal is triggered from the ATmega162.
+Every time the read strobe is triggered after that, it outputs the next channel's converted voltage on its pins.

+NB!
+It takes some microseconds to convert each channel (9 x N x 2) / f<sub>CLK</sub>, so beware of that before reading.